 In the Dutch landscape an irreversible trend of anesthesia.
-And that's the fault of Ecommerce† Because the Ecommerce distribution centers not only take up a lot of valuable space.
+And that's Ecommerce's fault.
+Because the Ecommerce distribution centers not only take up a lot of valuable space.
 They are also ugly and unimaginative.
-Resistance is increasing, municipalities are more likely to apply the brakes when granting permits.
+Resistance is increasing, municipalities are more often on the brakes when granting permits.
 Are the already complicated Ecommerce distribution flows seriously compromised?
 Or are we dealing with the typical not-in-my-backyard syndrome?

 First that last question.
 The fact is that consumers are contradictory creatures.
 On the one hand, we embrace the convenience of online shopping and we want more and more and faster.
 On the other hand, we prefer not to be confronted with the dark sides of Ecommerce.
 Because there are.
 It is not only the criticism of the endless sliding of boxes that is growing.
 There is also increasing resistance to the gray boxes that would pollute our landscape.
 In Brabant in particular, municipalities are becoming more cautious when it comes to the new construction of Ecommerce distribution centers.